Ming-DeMers/CAC-Website/design-plan/design-journey.md

 > For each form idea, explain how the form supports the goals of the persona.
 > **Refer to the persona by name.**

-- A form to collect information about the user's photography equipment and expereince, so that the club can understand its users better and cater towards the majority of them.
+- A form to collect information about the Ferd's photography equipment and experience, so that the club can understand Ferd better and cater towards them.
   - - Ferd wants to learn how to use their new photography equipment, and has no experience with photography.
 The club can host events that help Ferd learn how to use their equipment.
 - A form to collect information about the user's photography interests, so that the club can help them find opportunities to practice photography.
   - - Ferd wants to find opportunities to practice photography, and the club can help them do that.
-- A form for club members to submit their photos.
-This helps others, like Ferd, to learn and grow together.
+- A form for Ferd to submit their photos.
+This helps Ferd to learn and grow together with the club.

 ### Refined Design: Content (Milestone 2)